8 Characteristics Of Living Things Biology

 6. Metabolism:

 Photosynthesis and cellular respiration are two fundamental metabolic processes.
-Photosynthesis is the process by which plants and other autotrophs convert light energy into chemical energy in the form of glucose.
+Still, photosynthesis is the process by which plants and other autotrophs convert light energy into chemical energy in the form of glucose.
 Cellular respiration is the process by which organisms break down glucose to release energy in the form of ATP (adenosine triphosphate), which powers cellular activities.
 These metabolic processes are interconnected and essential for the flow of energy and matter through ecosystems.

 7. Heredity:

 The study of heredity is known as genetics.
 Gregor Mendel, often called the "father of genetics," discovered the basic principles of heredity through his experiments with pea plants.
-He showed that traits are inherited as discrete units, now known as genes, and that these genes can be dominant or recessive.
+Which means he showed that traits are inherited as discrete units, now known as genes, and that these genes can be dominant or recessive.
 Modern genetics has revealed the molecular mechanisms of heredity, including DNA replication, transcription, and translation.
 Heredity is essential for the continuity of life, ensuring that traits are passed on from one generation to the next.

 8. Adaptation through Evolution: